21 Wholesome Things to Do in Cape Town on Sunday

 Painting plates, bowls, and mugs at Clay Café is such a fun and therapeutic thing to do.
 I always feel so calm and relaxed while I’m painting, even though I’m terrible at it!

-Then, you get to painting.
-They have stencils and lots of different tools to help you make patterns, and the staff are on hand to help.
+There’s a R45 fee per person to paint, and then you choose your item(s) first, which are priced individually.
+Then, you select three paints, which you can swap around later.
+They also have stencils and lots of different tools to help you make patterns, and the staff are on hand to help.

 You can also order food and drink along the way, whether you want coffee, wine, salad, or a pizza.
 The chicken and avocado salad is really good!